 Then I punch myself in the face and write something else.

 ETA: Should have mentioned my rejections from agents and publishers are in the hundreds.
 I can't narrow it down to a more precise figure but I'd guess they currently stand at 300.

-The Red Girl and 'Set from Musa Publishing.
-Mirror Of The Nameless published Sep 2013
+The Red Girl, 'Set and Mirror Of The Nameless available now.

 Likes metaphors mixed, not stirred